 “We could get most or all the parts manufactured in China and bring the price down considerably.
 But we want to create British jobs.
 That’s very important to us.
 Don’t get me wrong.
 I don’t mind Chinese people making our parts in Britain.
 I just don’t want the bikes or their components made overseas.”

 "We manufacture our parts to the tightest tolerance.
 Our engines use Superblend bearings.
 Mating faces for castings are enlarged in key areas.
-We look at the smallest detail, such as the radii on the crankshaft to ensure they don't fracture under load.
-We really feel that we make our bikes as good as they can get.
+We look at the smallest detail, such as the radii on the crankshaft, to ensure they don't fracture under load.
+We really feel that we make our product as good as it can get.

-Staffing at Norvil includes wife Sue, son Paul, daughter Kate, Jan Harbour, Les Allen, John Brisco—plus nine other members all focussed on supplying to the public one of the most desirable made-to-order motorcycle products in the world.
+Staffing includes wife Sue, son Paul, daughter Kate, Jan Harbour, Les Allen, John Brisco—plus nine other members all focussed on supplying to the biking public one of the most desirable made-to-order products in the world.

-As an example of a highly tuned bike business fully in touch with its products and customers, you might equal Les Emery’s Norvil, but you can’t beat it.
-This is a one-stop Dominator and Commando shop that’s carved out a magnificent niche for itself in what was once, and arguably still is, at the heart of British motorcycle manufacturing country.
+As an example of a highly tuned business fully in touch with its products and customers, you might equal Emery’s Norvil, but you can’t beat it.
+This is a one-stop Norton Commando shop that’s carved out a magnificent niche for itself in what was once, and arguably still is, at the heart of British motorcycle manufacturing country.

-Annual turnover at Norvil is around £1 million, and the company isn’t—and never has been—in hock to anyone.
+Annual turnover is around £1 million, and the company isn’t—and never has been—in hock to anyone.
 Least of all the banks.
-Orders are strong for both bikes and spares (509 machines built to date), and the firm also restores early Dominators and Commandos and is constantly releasing these bike onto the market.
+Orders are strong for both bikes and spares (509 machines built to date), and the firm also restores early examples and is constantly releasing these restorations onto the market.

-Is there a similar niche in the world of Japanese bikes awaiting a shrewd businessman?
+Is there a similar niche in the world of Japanese classics awaiting a shrewd businessman?